 speaker

-The deal, we have first made the announcement, as I'm sure you've seen.
+The deal we have first made the announcement as I'm sure you've seen.
 We have completed the contract signing of the deal.
 That's when the deal was announced.
-These types of deals were also included in the past within our large deal mix.
-Of course, in the past, there was no requirement of disclosing the specific
+These Types of deals were also included in the past within a large deal mix.
+Of course, in the past, there was no requirement of disclosing the specific values.

-speaker

-values.
 Okay, understood.
 Last question, if I can.

+speaker

-On margins, they were obviously flattered this time and it doesn't seem like you've done well, given what the growth has been.
-The five-point margin maximization plan you highlighted, is this playing offense or defense on margins?
-In other words, is Infosys confident of potentially expanding margins in F24 or is this more for margin defense because the growth outlook doesn't look very strong at least at the lower end of the guide?
+On margins, they were obviously flattest this time, and it doesn't seem like you've done well given what the growth has been.
+The five-point margin maximization plan you've highlighted, is this you're playing offense or defense on margins?

 speaker